Cyclone Gabrielle: Rebuilding cost on par with Christchurch quake - NZ

 "It's going to be the biggest weather event this century, with a billion dollar price tag," Finance Minister Grant Robertson said.

-Mr Robertson told TVNZ21 over the weekend that the government would first attend to survivors' most urgent needs - food, shelter, electricity and communications.
+Mr Robertson told TVNZ over the weekend that the government would first attend to survivors' most urgent needs - food, shelter, electricity and communications.

 "We have a long journey ahead of us to rebuild after this disaster, but we have the resources to do it, and we have the will to do it," Mr. Robertson said.

 Farmers lost entire harvests and herds to the floods and authorities are still determining how much of it will be covered by insurance, said the minister, who is in charge of rebuilding efforts.

 On Monday, Prime Minister Chris Hipkins announced an additional NZ$250m to fix damaged roads and a NZ$50m-support package to give immediate relief for businesses.